thiagoesteves/deployex/docs/examples/gcp/README.md

 ### 5. EC2 Provisioning (Manual Steps)

 When running Terraform for the first time, AWS secrets are not yet created.
 Consequently, attempts to execute deployex or certificates installation will fail.
-Once these AWS secrets, including certificates and other sensitive information, are updated, subsequent iterations of Terraform's EC2 destroy/create process will no longer require manual intervention.
+Once these secrets, including certificates and other sensitive information, are updated, subsequent iterations of Terraform's Instance destroy/create process will no longer require manual intervention.

 For initial installations or updates to deployex, access the Google Compute Instance via ssh using the dashboard and after getting access to GCI, you need to grant root permissions: